 Symbols found in the image: This card traditionally has a man hanging upside down from a tree.
 The rope is attached to the tree and wound around one foot.
 His other leg bent over the first looks like an upside down 4 (perhaps he was not forced into this circumstance but rather did so to gain another, more spiritual perspective of reality, like a Shaman who hangs from spikes until he gains a sacred vision).
 Sometimes coins can be seen falling from the Hangman’s pockets (letting go of material attachments).
 His arms are often hidden behind his back or untied.
 I also like to see this card from a political perspective since what we learn of mainstream news and history is often distorted and the truth can best be viewed from different perspectives.
 In the past I’ve depicted the dichotomy of witches being burned at the stake (as millions were) and Christians self-sacrificing themselves.
 Scapegoating as well as self-sacrifice for a greater cause being pondered in such an image, as is the idea of having a polarized view of truth.
 But (as Billie Holiday sings of in Strange Fruit) the depiction of runaway slaves hanging from trees is also an injustice that this card encompasses.
 Or if you wanted to go in a less political or spiritual direction, then a vampire hanging upside down would make a worthy model for this card… rejuvenating herself for a big night with the full moon just coming up over the hills.

-Movies: Casablanca, the Last Samurai, Life is Beautiful, Edward Scissorhands, The Velveteen Rabbit.
+Movies: Casablanca, the Last Samurai, Cool Hand Luke, Life is Beautiful, Edward Scissorhands, The Velveteen Rabbit.